Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/11_Hough_Line_Transform/Improve_table_detection/README.md

 This project apply pre-process on the original image to improve the result after hough line transform

 ## Outline
-- Improvement: Select object by using color range.
+- Improvement: Select object by using color information.
 - Improvement: Select object by generate mask for the target.

-## Improvement: Select object by using color range
+## Improvement: Select object by using color information
 ```
 File name: table_color.py
 Command line: python table_color.py